 Day 8 — Beaune/Paris

 Transfer to Beaune for a guided walking tour of the renowned Hospices de Beaune, a 15th-century charitable hospital that’s been funded for 155 years by the city’s annual wine auction.
-Explore the area on your own and then catch the train to Paris.
+Delve into history and discuss the relationship of the hospice with the powerful merchants of Burgundy.
+Enjoy some free time to explore before catching the train to Paris.
 (1B)